 - 8.1.
 Students should not enrol on any programme of study unless they have sufficient funds or access to funding to pay their fees. - 8.2.
 Students who find themselves in a position where they are unable to pay tuition fees at any time should contact the College for advice and support.
-Students should contact the Income Office in the first instance but may also contact the My Birkbeck Student Advice Centre. - 8.3.
+Students should contact the Income Office in the first instance but may also contact the My Birkbeck Student Advice Centre or seek financial advice from the Students Union advice centre. - 8.3.
 A student becomes a debtor to the College when tuition fees remain unpaid (in part or fully) in the timeframes as requested by the College.
-If a student is in debt to the College they will only be permitted to undertake further study if the arrears/debt are settled. - 8.4.
-Students are expected to respond to all communication from the College or its agents relating to the payment and/or non-payment of fees and acknowledge receipt of them when requested to do so. - 8.5.
+If a student is in debt to the College they will only be permitted to undertake further study if the arrears/debt are settled or the student has in place some other secured means of payment for those tuition fees or charges, which the College Income Office has accepted in writing. - 8.4.
+Students are expected to respond to all communication from the College or its agents relating to the payment and/or non-payment of fees and acknowledge receipt of them

+- when requested to do so. - 8.5.
 Students experiencing financial hardship may be able to apply to Birkbeck financial support for assistance with course costs and, in some circumstances, tuition fees.
 However, support towards fees is very limited and can be no more than a partial contribution. - 8.6.
-For students who are in debt to the College for tuition fees the following will apply: - they will not be permitted to renew enrolment whilst any tuition fee debt remains outstanding. - failure to pay outstanding debts following written reminders will result in termination of enrolment.

-- Non-academic services such as access to the Birkbeck library and computer facilities may also be withheld.
+For students who are in debt to the College for tuition fees the following will apply: - they will not be permitted to renew enrolment whilst any tuition fee debt remains outstanding. - failure to pay outstanding debts following written reminders will result in termination of enrolment. - Non-academic services such as access to the Birkbeck library and computer facilities may also be withheld.
 This is not an exhaustive list of services that may be withheld. - Educational services may be withheld including; access to tuition, access to learning resources, assessment and examination results3, and graduation. - A tuition fee debtor may not be awarded any qualification of the College while their debt remains outstanding. - 8.7.
 The College reserves the right to pursue student debtors for any fees they owe the College.
 This includes transferring the debt to legal or other agents to pursue. - 8.8.
 Non-tuition fee debts will not prevent a student progressing in their studies or graduating.
 The College reserves the right to pursue (or via agents) such debts and to recover any costs incurred. - 8.9.
 The College reserves the right to make students a debtor where they have enrolled on the basis of applying for a Tuition Fee Loan or Tuition Fee Grant from the Student Loans Company or its regional agencies (Student Finance England, Student Finance Wales, Student Finance Northern Ireland, or the Student Awards Agency for Scotland) and that fee Loan or fee Grant is not paid to Birkbeck when the student's study commences. - 8.10.
 If a student is in dispute with a third party sponsor such as Student Finance England, the student must provide the College with the authority to speak to the third party sponsor on their behalf.
 This is known as Consent to Share Information agreement.
 If consent is not given the College reserves the right to refuse enrolment, terminate study and/or withdraw services. - 8.11.
-If the third party sponsor confirms a student is ineligible for funding (e.g. a student loan), the College reserves the right to request that the student sets up a new payment method.
-If the fee is not paid the student will become a tuition fee debtor to the College. - 8.12.
-Any dispute about the nature of a debt recorded by the College should be dealt with under the College's Student Complaints Policy (see here for details of College policies)
+If the third party sponsor confirms a student is ineligible for funding (e.g. a student